lisongxu/CSCE156-Project-DB/README.md

 4. `design.pdf`: Design document as described in the next section.

+5. Your MySQL username and password: Make sure they are the same as the ones specified in your Database.java

 Again, if you plan to work with one other student on this project, please sign up for a group on Canvas (`People`, then `Groups`, and then join a group for Project 2), and only one group member needs to submit your project on Canvas.